 The maps in a detailed output timestep file can be used as initial conditions on a subsequent run, provided that they are compatible with the parameter file being used.
-Here are the requirements for a detailed output map file to be loaded with a parameter file different from its original file:
+See the Using output as input to a new run topic.